johnjosephhorton/wages_of_paycuts/README.md

-# Notes
+# README

-This is the associated code for my paper with Daniel Chen:
+This is the associated code for my paper with Daniel Chen `Are Online Labor Markets Spot Markets for Tasks?: A Field Experiment on the Behavioral Response to Wage Cuts`

 ## Citation Info